Monica MontesaJune 08, 2022

 4 recruitment marketing myths

-Think of your strategy as a blueprint to attract top talent, establish your employer brand, and provide job seekers a positive candidate experience.
+Think of your recruitment strategy as a blueprint to attract top talent, establish your employer brand, and provide job seekers with a positive candidate experience.
 Establishing your strategy upfront makes marketing recruitment much easier in the long run.

 What is an employer brand and why does it matter?